aw4202/fast_robots/labs/lab2.md

 Also demonstrating the correct working of the IMU readings
 <video src="https://raw.githubusercontent.com/aw4202/fast_robots/main/videos/lab2/part1_vid1.mp4" controls="controls" width="300" height="500"></video> \
 <img src="https://raw.githubusercontent.com/aw4202/fast_robots/main/images/lab2/rollpitcheqns.png" width="300" height="500" style="object-fit: fill;"> \
-*x, y, z in the image refer to components of acceleration or (when used for the gyroscope) angular speed Yaw wasn't calculated because in the sensor's expected position laying flat, there wouldn't usually be a y component or x component of accleration, leaving yaw undefined as long as the x component is zero.
+*x, y, z in the image refer to components of acceleration or (when used for the gyroscope) angular speed <br>
+Yaw wasn't calculated because in the sensor's expected position laying flat, there wouldn't usually be a y component or x component of accleration, leaving yaw undefined as long as the x component is zero.
 Meanwhile, due to the weight of the board, a z component of acceleration is present at all times allowing pitch and roll calculation.<br>
 <img src="https://raw.githubusercontent.com/aw4202/fast_robots/main/images/lab2/acc_reference.png" width="200" height="500" style="object-fit: fill;"> \
 <img src="https://raw.githubusercontent.com/aw4202/fast_robots/main/images/lab2/from_datasheetacc.png" width="800" height="500" style="object-fit: fill;">